How to take photos of fireworks on your iPhone

 How to turn on AE/AF Lock

-- Hold your finger down in the centre of the screen until the blue box pulsates.
+- Hold your finger down in the center of the screen until the blue box pulsates.

 - On removing your finger you will see “AE/AF Lock” at the bottom in white writing

 Step 4 – Keeping your camera still